tugbasanver/car-evaluation/README.md

 After grid search for the MLP model, the best models have around 97% accuracy with the learning rate of 0.01, dropout value of 0.5, hidden layer size of 11 and Adam optimiser.
 Also, it can be seen as mean time score for the fittings are good, it means the best models can run significantly fast.
 It was total 36 model fits for MLP modelling, the best 20 fits order by mean test score can be seen in figure 2 below.
 Test score through grid search fluctuated the range of 97% to 27%, which is quite poor.
 It indicates unstable performance of the MLP model.

-	       Fig. 3.
-Training vs. Validation Loss Curves Fig. 2.
-Grid Search for MLP modelling
 After choosing best parameters for the estimator, it is meaningful to analyse the training versus validation loss curves of the selected model to understand the performance of the fitting.
 As it is seen Figure 3, the shape of the loss curves through epochs shows the model is perfectly fit.
 After the last cross validation fit with the best estimator, it is achieved 0.97 accuracy, which is high enough.
 In the testing part the best model is loaded and fitted the unseen test data and achieved 0.93 accuracy score which is quite reliant considering 0.97 training accuracy score.
-It shows the model predicts significantly well as it is seen on the confusing matrix below.

-         Fig.4.
-Confusion matrix for MLP testing score		     Fig.5.
-ROC-AUC Curve for MLP testing score The Receiver Operating Characteristic (ROC) curve is a standard technique for summarising classifier performance over a range of between true positive and false positive error rates.
+The Receiver Operating Characteristic (ROC) curve is a standard technique for summarising classifier performance over a range of between true positive and false positive error rates.
 The Area Under the Curve (AUC) is an accepted traditional performance metric for a ROC curve[17].
 As it is seen as in Figure 5, True Positive Rate is significantly high and close to 1.
 It is indicator if a robust prediction.
 b)	Model Selection, Fittings and Evaluation for SVM After grid search for the SVM model, the best models have around 99.9% accuracy with the C parameter of 1, gamma parameter of 0.5 and polynomial kernel type as it can be seen as in Figure 6.
 There are 51 fits in total but only best 17 ones are showed in the figure.
 Test score through grid search changes the range of 99% to 85%, which is not poor.
 It shows the robustness of the SVM model.
 To analyse the learning habit of the training algorithm for chosen SVM model, learning curves for the scores through training examples, scalability of the model considering fitting times through training examples and performance of the model based on score through fitting times are plotted.
 According to those plots, selected SVM model shows very high performance in the training set as seen as in Figure 7.
 However, it is crucial to show a similar performance in the test data to prove the high prediction performance of the model.

-         Fig.6.
-Grid Search for SVM modelling

-								Fig.7.Learning Curves for the chosen SVM model When the selected model for SVM is loaded and fitting in the test data, it shows a roaring performance of accuracy as 99%.
+When the selected model for SVM is loaded and fitting in the test data, it shows a roaring performance of accuracy as 99%.
 Also confusion matrix and ROC-AUC curve can be seen as in Figure 8 and 9, respectively.
 The selected model predicts almost all unseen data correctly.

-       Fig.8.Confusion Matrix for the SVM model			      Fig.9.
-ROC-AUC Curve for the SVM Model

 6. Conclusions, Discussion and Future Works